-1. All applicants must be high school graduates or submit passing GED scores to apply for regular admission to the college.
+1. The applicant must be a high school graduate or submit passing GED scores to apply for regular admission to the college.

 4. All applicants must have a cumulative GPA of 2.50 or higher on a 4.00 scale for all previous college work attempted AND have an ACT composite score of 18 or higher.
 Submission of an ACT score is required for this program.

-6. If the applicant fails to complete the application, is not successful in prerequisite courses, is accepted and fails to enroll, or is not accepted, a new application must be submitted to the Division of Associate Degree Nursing between January 1st and April 5th of the next year.
+6. If the applicant is not accepted and is interested in re-applying to the program, a new application must be submitted to the Associate Degree Nursing Program during the annual admissions cycle.
 A waiting list is not maintained.

-8. Selection for the ADN Program is based upon the applicant’s cumulative grade point average, ACT composite score, references, and interview score.
-Priority is given to in-district residents, out of district Mississippi residents, then, out of state residents, in that order.
+7. Selection for the ADN Program is based upon the applicant’s cumulative grade point average on all college work attempted, ACT composite score, references, and enrollment at Co-Lin (current or previous).
+Priority is given to in-district residents, out-of-district Mississippi residents, then, out-of-state residents.
 In-district counties are Adams, Copiah, Franklin, Lawrence, Lincoln, Jefferson, and Simpson.
 All applications are judged on a competitive basis.
 All applicants are notified by letter of their acceptance or non-acceptance into the nursing program.
 The number of applicants accepted each year is limited to available clinical facilities and available faculty.

-9. If accepted, all applicants must participate in drug and alcohol testing, and a criminal history background check (Criminal history complies with MS Code Section 43-11-13(5)(a)(iii)).
+8. If accepted, all applicants must participate in drug and alcohol testing, and a criminal history background check (Criminal history complies with MS Code Section 43-11-13(5)(6)(iii).

 For questions call: 601.643.8413